Camadevi

 Most records of Camadevi mention her life period differently.
-For example: A book called “Chinnakanmalipakon” said that she reigned in 662 for 7 years; Manit Wallipodom's research mentioned that she was born in 623, reigned in 662 for 17 years and died in 715 at the age of 92; and The legend of Camadevi translated and edited by Suttavari Suwannapat mentioned that she was born in 633, reigned in 659 up til 688 and died in 731.
+For example: Chinnakanmalipakon said that she reigned in 662 for 7 years; Manit Wallipodom's research mentioned that she was born in 623, reigned in 662 for 17 years and died in 715 at the age of 92; and the legend of Camadevi, translated and edited by Suttavari Suwannapat, mentioned that she was born in 633, reigned from 659 up to 688 and died in 731.

 Early life

-As written in the Legend of Cāmadevivaṃsa, it was recorded that she was a scion of the ruler of Lavo Kingdom.
-But according to the mythology, people believe she was a daughter of a wealthy man named Inta, who lived in the Nong Duu village, which is in Pasang district of Lamphun at the present time.
+As written in the Legend of Cāmadevivaṃsa, it was recorded that she was a scion of the ruler of the Lavo Kingdom.
+But according to the mythology, people believe she was a daughter of a wealthy man named Inta, who lived in the Nong Duu village, which is in the Pa Sang district of Lamphun at the present time.
 When she turned 3 months old, she was grabbed and taken away by a giant bird.
-The bird flew over Doi Suthep and gave the young baby to a hermit named Suthewa Rusi.
+The bird flew over Doi Suthep and gave the young baby to a hermit named Sudeva.
 He took good care of her and named her Vi.

 Vi grew up well-educated with Suthewa Rusi.
 As Vi turned 13 years old, he prophesied her destiny and found out that she had a chance to be the ruler of a great kingdom in the future.
 He built a raft and sent her away to Lavo because it was the most prosperous kingdom at that time.
 It took months for the raft to reach the Lavo Kingdom.
 As the raft reached the kingdom, people were very amazed by the incident.
-The King and the queen were very pleased about the girl's arrival.
+The King and the Queen were very pleased about the girl's arrival.
 They kept her and gave her a new name, which was Camadevi.

 Camadevi grew up and lived comfortably in the royal court of the Lavo Kingdom.
-After the ruler and his wife were informed by the fortune-teller that this girl had glory to become the powerful ruler of a great kingdom and would also marry a great man, they raised Camadevi position to be the Princess of Lavo and arranged a coronation for her when she was 14 years old.
+After the ruler and his wife were informed by the fortune-teller that this girl had glory to become the powerful ruler of a great kingdom and would also marry a great man, they raised Camadevi's position to be the Princess of Lavo and arranged a coronation for her when she was 14 years old.